-According to the latest data released by the U.S. Department of Commerce’s Bureau of Economic Analysis, education service exports ranked 5th among service exports in 2018.
-During the 2017/2018 academic year the U.S. hosted over one million students, and reported $45.3 billion in education exports, which supported over 455,000 U.S. jobs.
+According to the latest data released by the U.S. Department of Commerce’s Bureau of Economic Analysis, education service exports ranked 6th among service exports in 2020.
+During the 2019/2020 academic year the U.S. hosted over one million students and reported $38.96 billion in education exports, which supported over 415,990 U.S. jobs.
 U.S. colleges and universities play an important role in helping foreign governments partner with private industry to fulfill vital education and training needs.
-The Organization for Economic Co-operation and Development (OECD) report estimates that 8 million students will be studying abroad by 2025.
+Pre-pandemic, the Organization for Economic Co-operation and Development (OECD) report estimates that 8 million students will be studying abroad by 2025.

 The U.S. Commercial Service (CS) is the export promotion arm of the U.S. Department of Commerce’s International Trade Administration.
 Our global network of more than 1330 trade professionals is located throughout the United States and in U.S. Embassies and Consulates in more than 75 countries.
 Whether you are looking to recruit your first international student or expand your recruitment efforts to additional countries, we offer the expertise you need to assist with your international outreach to students, potential partners, and agents.

 The CS Global Education Team works to help connect you to high school counselors, agents, and potential partner universities, recruit international students, and meet with companies or government entities that require specialized training.
 Our team can also assist with your educational state consortia efforts and overseas promotion.
 We can provide you with tools and information you need to set priorities and plan for international outreach.

 U.S. Commercial Service Programs and Services Available to Your Institution

 - Gold Key Matchmaking Service.
 Meet the best high schools, universities, agents, and other partners. • Single School Promotion.
 Set up an event featuring your educational institution and meet key players in the international education field.